papicella/elastic-book-service/README.md

 # Elastic Book Service - APM Demo

-This demo shows how to build an spring boot APi using Open API.
+This demo shows how to build a spring boot APi using Open API.
 Follow the steps below to get this deployed to K8s and setup to be traced by Elastic APM

 **Note: This demo is using a simple micro service deployed to K8s and we use Elastic Cloud (ESS) for our APM Server and Elasticsearch cluster.
 In this example we use GKE as the K8s provider**